alert

 Board Responsibilities

-GEORGE E. PRUDEN, II
+GEORGE E. PRUDEN II

 [Image]

-George Pruden
+George E. Pruden headshot

-He has been intimately involved in the development and creative delivery of legal ethics and government ethics training programs for the District of Columbia Bar, the Virginia Law Foundation, the U.S. Office of Government Ethics, National Bar Association, American Bar Association, League of United Latin American Citizens, National Association of Blacks in Criminal Justice, Women in Federal Law Enforcement, Executive Office for U.S. Attorneys, National Academy of Corrections, Department of Justice’s (DOJ) National Advocacy Center and many other organizations.
-He has developed and appeared in a number of ethics training videos.
-In the mid-1990’s, he developed an ethics game (based on the “Jeopardy” game show format) that was used to train the Attorney General, other senior DOJ officials, senior White House staff and thousands of other federal employees.
+Mr. Pruden has been intimately involved in the development and creative delivery of legal ethics and government ethics training programs for the District of Columbia Bar, the Virginia Law Foundation, the U.S. Office of Government Ethics, National Bar Association, American Bar Association, League of United Latin American Citizens, National Association of Blacks in Criminal Justice, Women in Federal Law Enforcement, Executive Office for U.S. Attorneys, National Academy of Corrections, Department of Justice’s (DOJ) National Advocacy Center and many other organizations.
+He developed and appeared in a number of ethics training videos.
+In the mid-1990s, he developed an ethics game (based on the “Jeopardy” game show format) that was used to train the Attorney General, other senior DOJ officials, senior White House staff and thousands of other federal employees.

 Mr. Pruden resides in Prince George’s County and was initially appointed to the Board of Ethics as an alternate member in 2008.
-He was appointed as a regular member in 2009 and has served as Chair since 2013.
+He was appointed as a regular member in 2009 and has served as chair since 2013.

 DR. STEVEN J. HAUSMAN